 - Premium studio apartment/night – NZ$225-$250

-For more information and the cost of accommodation services, see What is the Cost of Accommodation in Niue?
+For more information and the cost of accommodation services, see our guide, What is the Cost of Accommodation in Niue?

 The Cost of Food